mbarnettHMX/beneficial-ownership-engine/README.md

 1. Azure Synapse deployment, and
 2. Local deployment.

-Processing requirements are important for the Beneficial Ownership Engine, especially for large datasets, thus the Azure Synapse deployment is reccommended.
+Efficient processing is important for the Beneficial Ownership Engine, especially for large datasets, thus the Azure Synapse deployment is reccommended.

 For Azure Synapse deployment refer to the [Synapse Deployment Instructions](https://github.com/mbarnettHMX/beneficial-ownership-engine/blob/main/docs/deployment/SYNAPSE_DEPLOY.md) document.